baraban7890/In-App-Purchase-Analysis/README.md

    Once we realized the dataset was synthetic, we changed the focus of our project to educate others about the warning signs.

 2. **Accuracy:**
    Due to the nature of our unknown synthetic dataset, we experienced lack of predictive value in the evaluations.
-We confirmed that previous users of the dataset had generated similar results which lead us to understand that our dataset was synthetic.
+We confirmed that previous users of the dataset had generated similar results which led us to understand that our dataset was synthetic.
 We challenged the author of the dataset's validity, and within 24 hours the author posted a disclaimer that the data was synthetic.

 3. **Working with Synthetic Data:**
    Didn't make any sense.
 Our models had no predictive power.
 The accuracy was diminished with applied methods that should have improved accuracy, such as, oversampling and undersampling.